Improving the UX Journey with Agents & Customers

 Collaborative Workshops

-I facilitated a 3hr cross-functional workshop in Miro where staff from different departments worked together to build the service blueprint.
+To fill in the details, I facilitated a 3hr cross-functional workshop in Miro where staff from different departments worked together to build the service blueprint.

 Each team: